June 5, 2006- 11:23

 June 5, 2006- 19:52

-On the third floor of the run down establishment is what Jonah Bright called "the dopest place in New York", back when he rented out the apartment two years ago.
+On the third floor of the run down establishment is what Jonah Bright called "the dopest place in New York City", back when he rented out the apartment two years ago.
 At the time, his main attempt was to make his daughter and wife see the place as more than just a dump.
-To this day, the same yellow bucket from a year ago collects the water dripping from under the sink.
+To this day, the same yellow bucket from a year ago catches the water dripping from under the sink.
 The ceiling fan dangerously hangs from its wires and the kitchen cabinets are somehow all vacant of doors.

 Despite everything, the place remains clean.
 The tiled floors are always vacuumed and the cream colored walls appear fresh.
 They don't know this but before they moved in, the one bedroom apartment was a hiding spot for druggies and runaways.
 Now, it is quite simply, warm and inviting.

 Jonah paces the floor and tries his wife again, while his newly six year old little angel plays with her Legos at the dinning room table.
 She has an 'I'm six' pink badge pinned on the white shirt below her dungaree.